Photo by geralt on Pixabay

 AI further empowers the radiologist in their accuracy and helps prevent overlooked fractures.
 In one study using cutting-edge technology, AI reduced missed fractures by 29%.
 It also increased readers’ ratio of true positives (sensitivity) by 16% and true negatives (specificity) by 5%.

 Artificial intelligence saves time by plowing through piles of imaging data, highlighting potential lesion zones and triaging the most critical cases.
-This streamlines the workflow, relieving overworked clinicians and reducing error rates as a result.
+This streamlines the workflow, relieving overworked clinicians and reducing error rates.

 Advancements in AI